-The roof was a gable design covered with slate.
-Observation of the roof surfaces, flashing, skylights and penetrations through the roof was performed from the ground level with the aid of binoculars.
+The roof was a gambrel and gable design covered with asphalt/fiberglass shingles.
+Observation of the roof surfaces, flashing, skylights and penetrations through the roof was performed from a ladder at the base of the roof.
 We will access the roof as long as it is dry, has a pitch that can be safely walked and accessible with the 16 foot ladder we carry.
-The age of the roof covering, as reported by the MLS sheet, was unknown.
-There was one layer of slate on the roof at the time of the inspection.
-These conditions indicate the roof slate were near the end of their useful life as they appear to be original to the home.
+The age of the roof covering, as reported by the owner, was less than 10 years.
+There was one layer of shingles on the roof at the time of the inspection.
+There was no curling and light surface wear observed on the roof shingles at the time of the inspection.
+These conditions indicate the roof shingles were in the first half of their useful life.